rssteffey/wellspring_forms_wp_plugin/README.md

 Username and password need to be for a CCB user with API access, base url is "https://wellspringchristian.ccbchurch.com" at time of writing this README

+Cache length is the number of minutes the cached response from CCB should be stored.
+Keeping this higher will mean fewer calls to their API (and much faster page load times for site visitors)

 The shortcode for adding the widget to a page is [wellspring_forms] You can change the widget's title (default "Forms") with a shortcode attribute (Example: [wellspring_forms title="Signups!"]